 rosemary honey panna cotta (100mL per panna cotta)

-1 1/2 tsp gelatin for a firmer set panna cotta (good for a taller mould – otherwise use 1 1/4 tsp for a more typical set)
+- 1 1/2 tsp gelatin for a firmer set panna cotta (good for a taller mould – otherwise you may prefer to use 1 1/4 tsp for a slouching panna cotta with a more typical set)

 Light grease three pudding molds that can hold 150mL with a drop of oil, lightly wiping out any excess with a paper towel.
 Alternatively, use a bit of oil.